ahardiag/perm-md-count/README.md

    git clone https://gitlab.galaxy.ibpc.fr/hardiagon/perm_lip.git
    ```

-2. Add main script `perm_lip.py` to your python modules.
+2. Add the main script `perm_lip.py` to your python modules.
 For example, if you have a directory with some executable python script like /path/to/python/modules/, you need to link the main script on this program into this directory:
     ```bash
    ln -s ~/programs/perm_lip/perm_lip.py /path/to/python/modules/
    ```
 3. Install the dependencies :
-This algorithm uses the python packages **MDAnalysis** and **Numpy**.
+This algorithm uses the python packages **MDAnalysis**, **numpy** and **pandas**.
-For example, with conda, you can create a new environment with all the python packages :
+The best way to use `perm-md-count` is to run the executables in a conda environment with the librairies installed and the versions used during the development :
     ```bash
     conda env create --file "~/programs/perm_lip/perm_lip.yml" -n perm_lip conda activate perm_lip